ShauryaUdayMisra/INTRN/replit.md

 - ✅ Simplified feature section content: "Gain Real Experience", "Learn New Skills", "Build Your Future"
 - ✅ Removed all tech jargon from feature descriptions to be age-appropriate for high schoolers
 - ✅ Fixed gradient text visibility: changed "intrn" logo, "Highschoolers", and "Future?" from gradient to solid black
+- ✅ Replaced main logo black box with graduation cap icon for better visual appeal
+- ✅ Removed "For Highschoolers" tagline from main logo area for cleaner design
+- ✅ Updated footer background to light gray with black text for better readability

 ### High School Focus Customization
 - ✅ Updated platform branding to "Internships for Highschoolers"